 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Billy Wilder's The Private Life of Sherlock Holmes comes to Blu-ray from the Kino / Lorber label.
 The image is underwhelming - single-layered with a low bitrate for the 2-hour film.
 Part of it may be the softer-focus appearance - supporting the period art direction.
 There is a flatness to the visuals although some colors are richer and tighter than most SD could relate.
 This is in the 2.35:1 aspect ratio and looks quite healthy in-motion.
 The presentation is very clean, artifact and noise free.
 This Blu-ray isn't particularly striking - perhaps a combination of the transfer limitations and style the film was shot.
 It provides a consistent presentation - just not a very 'HD-impressive' one.

 The Masters of Cinema's transfer has more than double the bitrate and is a far superior with a darker image, richer colors, deeper black levels and superior contrast.
 The framing is the same but the UK image quality wins hands down.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Audio comes in the form of a DTS-HD Master 2.0 channel at 1624 kbps.
-There aren't a lot od extensive aggressive effects in the film but the score, by iconic, Miklós Rózsa (The Lost Weekend, The Strange Love of Martha Ivers, Double Indemnity) supports the film's adventures quite playfully sounding clean and even throughout.
+There aren't a lot of extensive aggressive effects in the film but lacks significant depth although still sounding clean and reasonably tight.
 There are optional subtitles offered and my Oppo has identified it as being a region 'A'-locked.